RECUP-DOE/UQ_VS/README.md

 source activate vs_env
 pip install -e .
 ```

+The following three sections describe the individual steps in the work.
+And the [last section](#reproducing-the-experiment) has the instructions for running all experiments.

 # Train the predictor model
 Following command will train a predictor model for DRD2.
 Currenlty the `train_surrogate.py` has implementation for $\text{DRD2}$, $\text{GSK}3\beta$ and $\text{JNK}3$.
 For a different property, the training/validation/test data split needs to defined under the `data` folder.
 Additionally minor edits are needed inside the `train_surrogate.py`.
 ```